SciBorgs/SciGuides/projects/BasicArmBot.md

     sim.update(PERIOD.in(Seconds)); // every 0.02 secs
 ```

 To complete this IO subsystem, create the last implementation called `NoArm`.
-It should describe a non-existent arm, without any hardware but with methods returning 0 or doing nothing.
+It should describe a non-existent arm, without any hardware but with each method either returning 0 or doing nothing.

-This class is useful for when a mechanism is broken or is not on the robot, allowing us to run the rest of the robot without major errors.
+This class is useful for when physical mechanisms are broken or are not on the robot.
+It allows us to run the rest of the robot without the major errors that instantiating broken or non-existent hardware would bring.

 ### Subsystem Integration